Skip to main content

 Information about titles

-• Vehicles that are purchased overseas must meet federal standards set by the Environmental Protection Agency (EPA) and Department of Transportation (DOT).
-The Manufacturer’s Certificate of Origin (MCO) should indicate whether the vehicle was manufactured to meet these standards.
+• Must meet U.S. federal standards set by the Environmental Protection Agency (EPA) and Department of Transportation (DOT) to be imported.

-You can only import a vehicle from overseas if the vehicle meets the United States federal EPA and DOT standards and the transaction is conducted by a certified importer, who will convert the odometer reading to miles and arrange custom duties.
+• Must be imported by a certified importer, who will convert the odometer reading to miles and arrange custom duties.

-• The vehicle title and ownership documents
+• Vehicle title and ownership documents

-• U.S. Customs and Border Protection "Entry Summary" CBP 7501 form (with a stamp)
+• U.S. Customs and Border Protection "Entry Summary" CBP 7501 form with a stamp

 • U.S. Department of Transportation (DOT) form HS 7